tebandesade/FingerSpellingRecognition/README.md

 4.

-Se configura el diccionario de bow con los descriptores y se entrena el clasificador con train y evalua en test con el archivo bow_config.py
+Se configura el diccionario de bow con los descriptores y se entrena el clasificador SVM con train y evalua en test con el archivo bow_config.py

-The dictionary is configured with the bow descriptors and a SVM classifier is trained with the train set and evalaluates with the test set with the bow_config.py script
+The dictionary is configured with the bow descriptors and a SVM classifier is trained with the train set and evaluates with the test set with the bow_config.py script